 Immunotherapy for Cancer: Nonspecific

-Immunotherapy is a way of treating disease or infection using the body’s immune system.
+Immunotherapy is a way of treating a disease or infection using the body’s immune system.
 It can be used in some cases to help treat cancer.
-One form of immunotherapy treatment for cancer is called nonspecific immunotherapy (NSI).
+One kind of immunotherapy treatment for cancer is called nonspecific immunotherapy (NSI).
 This sheet tells you more about NSI treatments and how they are used.

 How Immunotherapy Works

 The immune system is the body’s defense against disease and infection.
 One part of the system makes special proteins called antibodies.
 These proteins attack foreign substances that enter the body.
 Each antibody is specific to a substance.
 It recognizes and attacks only that substance.
 Some immunotherapy treatments help treat cancer by targeting specific parts of cancer cells.
 NSI treatments work differently.
 They help to increase the immune system’s overall ability to fight cancer cells more effectively.
 NSI treatments mainly involve the use of manufactured immune system proteins called cytokines.
 These proteins help immune system cells communicate.
 They also help control the immune system’s response to cancer cells.

 Interferons.
 These stimulate the immune system to attack cancer cells.
 They can stop cancer cells from growing and spreading.

 Interleukins.
 These encourage the growth of certain immune system cells to help fight cancer.

 Colony-stimulating factors.
 These encourage the growth of blood cells in the bone marrow.
 This helps increase the number of white blood cells in the body.
 White blood cells help the body fight against cancer cells.

 Currently, only a few types of cancer seem to respond to NSI treatment.
 Research continues to look for ways that NSI can be used for other types of cancer.